5 Magnificent Waterfalls within an Hour of Asheville, NC

 Catawba is one of the closest closest waterfall hikes, and also one of the most picturesque in the region.
 A simple 1.5 mile trek leads you to a gorgeous 100 foot tall, multi-tiered wonder.
 This relatively easy trail within the beautiful Pisgah National Forest is a gorgeous way to spend a day out in nature far away from all the city congestion.

 The fresh scent of the forest, peaceful flowing creeks, & several easy creek crossings will easily enable you to get lost in nature and disconnect for a bit.
+This is a must before returning to the bustling downtown region, which is almost always jam packed with people!

 The climb to Upper Catawba falls is not safe at this time due to the treacherous nature of the unmaintained trail, however, plans are being made to pave the trail in the future.
 Nevertheless, views from the lower observing area are beyond breathtaking.
 At one time, access to this falls was prohibited to the public as it was located on private property.
 Fortunately, today we all get to enjoy this beauty!